 - Ancylostoma caninum is the most pathogenic hookworm and can cause anemia in infected dogs.
 Like other hookworms, it poses a zoonotic threat to humans and can cause creeping eruptions.

-- Ancylostoma braziliense is a species of hookworm that can infect dogs and can cause creeping eruptions in humans who contract it.
+- Ancylostoma braziliense is a hookworm species that can infect dogs and cause creeping eruptions in humans who contract it.

-- Uncinaria stenocephala is typically found in a host’s small intestine and usually targets dogs, but can also infiltrate cats, foxes and can cause creeping eruptions in humans.
+- Uncinaria stenocephala is typically found in a host’s small intestine and usually targets dogs, but it can also infiltrate cats and foxes and cause creeping eruptions in humans.

-Dogs: Hookworms can worm their way into unsuspecting dogs through a number of parasitic means.
-Their larvae can be accidentally ingested by a dog in contaminated environments such as backyards and dog parks.
-They can penetrate the skin of a dog that unknowingly steps through the dewy grass where hookworms hide.
+Hookworms can worm their way into unsuspecting dogs through several parasitic means.
+A dog can accidentally ingest their larvae in contaminated environments such as backyards and dog parks.
+They can penetrate a dog’s skin that unknowingly steps through the dewy grass where hookworms hide.

-Humans: People tend to become afflicted with hookworms by walking through contaminated areas with bare feet.
+People become afflicted with hookworms by walking through contaminated areas with bare feet.

 Dogs: How can you tell if a dog is infected with hookworms?
 Only a veterinarian can tell for sure, but signs to look for may include weakness, weight loss, diarrhea, and pale gums.

-Humans: In people, hookworm infection typically causes itchy red tracks to appear on the skin where the worms have been traveling just beneath the surface.
+Humans: In people, hookworm infection typically causes itchy red tracks on the skin where the worms have been traveling just beneath the surface.